-\ac{NTP} clock-error bar in nodes~\numlist{1;3;4;6;9} does not include \num{0} during an extent of execution time.
-This is because the system clock is away from the desired global clock in the \ac{NTP} hierarchy. \ac{NTP} protocol monitors the system time offset from the global clock and apply this information in re-calibration of its system clock.
+The \ac{NTP} clock-error bar in nodes~\numlist[list-final-separator={, and }]{1;3;4;6;9} does not include \num{0} during a specific period of execution time because the system clock is away from the desired global clock in the \ac{NTP} hierarchy.
+The \ac{NTP} protocol monitors the system time offset from the global clock and applies this information to re-calibrate its system clock.
 Global clock information, on the other hand, is transferred in \ac{NTP} packets sent from peer clients on the network in the subscribed \ac{NTP} hierarchy.
-Because \ac{NTP} packet includes information of the network it is being transmitted, clock-error is expected to be smaller within less congested network.
-This is, however, not the case of streaming application sending more than \num{100000} data packets per second between nodes.
-Because system wall-clock is consistently re-calibrated by the \ac{NTP} client, our evaluation is to avoid using the system clock not only in measuring durations between cloud nodes, but also on a stand-alone system where required measurement accuracy is sub-millisecond.
+Because an \ac{NTP} packet includes information about the network uses, a less congested network will contribute less to clock errors.
+However, a streaming application that sends more than \num{100000} data packets per second between nodes cannot expect a quiescent network.
+Because the system wall clock is consistently re-calibrated by the \ac{NTP} client, our evaluation is to avoid using the system clock in measuring durations between cloud nodes and on a stand-alone system where the required measurement accuracy is sub-millisecond.